• Home

 Tenant-Caused Infestations: If a pest problem occurs due to the tenant’s any actions or negligence, such as leaving out uncovered food or hoarding, the tenant is responsible for addressing and resolving the issue.

 Pet Responsibility: If a tenant has pets, they should ensure their living spaces are clean and free of pet food residue.
-Litter boxes and pet feeding areas should be regularly cleaned.
+Litter boxes and pet feeding areas should be regularly cleaned, otherwise it will lead to unwanted pests.
+Get to know how you can minimize the pet related damages.

 Is the Pest Control Clause Included in the Lease Agreement?